immannan/elasticsearch/md/Lab_2.md

 ### Creating type mapping in an existing index

-With Elasticsearch 7.0, indexes contain strictly one type, and hence it is generally recommended that you create the index and the default type within that index at index creation time.
-The default type name is `_doc`.

 In the earlier versions of Elasticsearch (6.0 and before), it was possible to define an index and then add multiple types to that index as needed.
 This is still possible but it is a deprecated feature.
 A type